paalskjetne/user-docs/docs/source/apps/registration.md

 ## 2. Register application

-In the "_Register a web application_" section of the left bar you can upload the file with the openAPI specification.
+In the _Register or update_ section of _Admin console_ you can upload the file with the openAPI specification.
 For more information on this file, refer to the [OpenAPI specification section](mp-api.md).

 ![Registration input](../_static/img/app_registration/register_app.png)